mrhenry/styleguide/front-end/scss.md

 # SCSS

 - Use a mobile first approach
-- Never nest more than two levels deep
+- Never nest more than three levels deep
+- We switched from Compass to [Bourbon](http://bourbon.io)
 - Never use ID's for styling
 - Use Autoprefixr to handle vendors prefixes instead of libraries
 - Indent with two spaces, space before opening brace, no newlines between closing braces in nestings